fizista/micropython-umqtt.simple2/README.rst

 umqtt.simple2
 =============

-umqtt is a simple MQTT client for MicroPython.
+umqtt.simple2 is a MQTT client for MicroPython.
 (Note that it uses some MicroPython shortcuts and doesn't work with CPython).

 Support MQTT Version 3.1.1 only.